cybex-gmbh/laravel-transmorpher-client/README.md

 }
 ```

-To configure your model to be able to have media and make API calls to the Transmorpher media server, you have to define a method for
+To configure your model to be able to have media and make API calls to the Transmorpher media server, you have to define
-each image or video you want the model to have.
+a method for each image or video you want the model to have.

 **_NOTE:_** This package uses polymorphic relations.
-You might want to set a morph alias for your class.
+You will have to set a morph alias without any special characters
+(e.g. slashes), as it will be used for passing a unique identifier to the Transmorpher media server.

 For images you will have to return an instance of an ImageTransmorpher: